Work in progress, since october 2018

 – DUAA QISHTA –

-Duaa’s interested in humanitarian matters such as poverty, migration and asylum.
-Her current artistic projects shed light on the process of tackling trauma that results from wars and siege.
-She studies the reactions of people and the invisible dimensions of managing trauma through observation, which she then explores through artistic expressions using different techniques and mediums and techniques, such as painting, drawing, sculpture.
+Duaa’s interested in humanitarian issues such as poverty, migration and asylum.
+Her current artistic projects shed light on the process of combating trauma resulting from war and siege.
+She observes the solutions developed by the inhabitants of Gaza to overcome material shortages and unusual situations, studies the reactions of the people she then explores, using different media such as painting, drawing or sculpture.

 – RUQAIA ALULU –

 “Jakar”- (insisting for the sake of proving a point) – is a slang word that has been frequently used in the Gaza Strip lately.
 A new street between the eastern borders separating the Gaza Strip and the occupied territories in 1948 was named Jakar.
 This street is considered a stage for many dramatic scenes occurring since the end of March 2018 till this day.

 Ruqaia focuses on the characters residing on the borders through her paintings and the use of lines and colours.
 She conveys the creative and new nonviolent means and tools through those characters.
 The means created in order to revive the world’s conscience and demand the removal of the wire and the right of return.
 She lives near the eastern borders and the clashes site, where she witnesses the events all day long.
 She watches the ambulances going back and forth and follows the movement of the rising smoke and the inflaming fires.
 That’s why she wanted to transform the visual scenes into paintings that mimic the moments in our present and documents it through coloured paintings.